-One study by researchers at Brigham Young University looked back on 100 years of friendship across 48 previous studies and found that a healthy social life could boost longevity by as much as 50%.
+One review by researchers at Brigham Young University looked back on 100 years of friendship across 48 previous studies, and found that a healthy social life could boost longevity by as much as 50%.

-The study concluded that maintaining good bonds with friends, family and even colleagues was as good for long-term survival as giving up a 15-cigarette-a-day smoking habit, and perhaps even more important than exercising or beating obesity.
+The paper reported that maintaining good bonds with friends, family and even colleagues was as good for long-term survival as giving up a 15-cigarette-a-day smoking habit; and perhaps even more important than exercising or beating obesity.

-Co-author of the study, Julianne Holt-Lunstad, said there was strong evidence linking social relationships to lower blood pressure, a stronger immune system, and that they may even reduce inflammation and help heal wounds.
+Co-author Julianne Holt-Lunstad said there was strong evidence linking social relationships to lower blood pressure and a stronger immune system.
+Robust social ties may even reduce inflammation and help heal wounds, she said.

-Friendship is thought to be such a force of good because it acts as a buffer in stressful situations and helps build healthy habits; the emotional support we receive from our personal relationships is essential to good health.
+Friendship is thought to be such a force of good because it acts as a buffer in stressful situations, and helps build healthy habits.

-But now scientists at the University of Virginia have found that the bond between close friends is so strong that not only can we imagine a mate’s pain or fear, we actually experience it ourselves.
+A 2013 study from scientists at the University of Virginia established that the bond between close friends is so strong, we actually experience each other’s pain or fear.

 Happiness is contagious